Can You Swim With New Piercings? Safe Practices And Tips

 Can You Swim With New Piercings?

 If you are considering taking a dip with your fresh piercings, it might not be the best idea.
-It is recommended to give those piercings time to heal properly before hitting the water as it increases the risk of infection and could slow down healing (1).
+It is recommended to give those piercings time to heal properly before hitting the water, as it might expose you to germs and contaminants, leading to an increased risk of developing an infected ear piercing, which could ultimately slow down healing (1).
 However, the risk of infection may decrease and you can go for a swim once the piercing has healed.

 So, before you take that plunge, it is important to understand how swimming in different bodies of water can affect your healing process and health.
 Scroll down to understand whether you can swim in the ocean after getting a piercing.